keu/docs/learn/airflow-sagemaker.md

     astronomer-providers[amazon]>=1.11.0
     ```

     This installs the AWS provider package which contains relevant S3 and SageMaker modules.
-It also installs the Astronomer providers package, which contains [deferrable](deferrable-operators.md) versions of some SageMaker modules that can help you save costs for long-running jobs.
+It also installs the `astronomer-providers` package, which contains [deferrable](deferrable-operators.md) versions of some SageMaker modules that can help you save costs for long-running jobs.
 If you use an older version of the AWS provider, some of the DAG configuration in later steps may need to be modified.
-Deferrable SageMaker operators are not available in older versions of the Astronomer providers package.
+Deferrable SageMaker operators are not available in older versions of the `astronomer-providers` package.

 3. Add the following environment variables to the `.env` file of your project: